longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The :guilabel:`Units View` is a widget on the `Map View`_ that shows what units you have available and how many are being produced.
-The `Cities View`_ can tell you which cities are producing what unit. :numref:`Units view button` shows the button to bring up the widget.
+The `Cities View`_ can tell you which cities are producing what unit. :numref:`Units View Button` shows the button to bring up the widget.
 Clicking the button a second time will close the widget.

-.. _Units view button:
+.. _Units View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-units.png
   :align: center
-  :alt: Freeciv21 Units
+  :alt: Freeciv21 units
   :figclass: align-center

-  Units view button
+  Units View Button

 The :guilabel:`Units View` has two modes.
 For regular games without the ``unitwaittime`` server setting set,